Spearin/fccw-docs/docs/userguides/making-mods/editing-game-ini-files.md

 A Header is a word found in “[]” in the INI files and is used to note the function or use of the following entries.
 These are keywords used in the code to pull data from the named items that follow.

+!!! warning
-**WARNING:**You should not alter, edit, or delete these entries as the game can and will crash.
+    You should not alter, edit, or delete these entries as the game can and will crash.
 You may not add new Headers either, as there is no supporting code.
 Basically, leave them alone.

 ### Data Keys